-APPENDIX F: SERVICE LEVEL AGREEMENTS (SLA) AND LIQUIDATED DAMAGES MATRIX responsibilities or requirements not fulfilled may have remedies, and BMS will assess either actual or liquidated damages.
-This All areas of responsibility and all requirements in the Contract will be subject to performance evaluation by BMS.
-Any and all Appendix outlines performance standards that carry liquidated damage values.
+All areas of responsibility and all requirements in the Contract will be subject to performance evaluation by BMS.
+Any and all responsibilities or requirements not fulfilled may have remedies, and BMS will assess either actual or liquidated damages.
+This Appendix outlines performance standards that carry liquidated damage values.